 If children reside primarily in one parent’s home, the other parent pays support calculated as a percentage of income.
 If children reside in both homes equally or on a schedule whereby they are in neither parent’s home for more than 60% of the time, then the parents typically either pay a set off support based on their respective incomes or allocate the children’s expenses between them on a discretionary basis.

 In addition to the basic monthly support, parents must share special and extraordinary expenses such as private school, childcare, orthodontia, and post-secondary education in proportion to their respective incomes.
 The responsibility to pay support extends beyond the age of 18 while an adult child remains a dependent, potentially through graduate degrees including medical and law school in higher-income families.

-The calculation of child support obligations can become complex when factoring in outside issues such as custody and access, financial disclosure and imputation of income.
+The calculation of child support obligations can become complex when factoring in outside issues such as decision-making responsibility and parenting time, financial disclosure and imputation of income.
 The team at Boulby Weinberg LLP will work to ensure all factors are fully considered when working to determine your support rights or obligations.
 We are experienced in all types of child support disputes, including those involving complex financial calculations.